Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A gaming application stores scores for players in an Amazon DynamoDB table that has four attributes: `user_id`, `user_name`, `user_score`, and `user_rank`.
 The users are allowed to update their names only if a user is authenticated by web identity federation.
-Which set of conditions should be added in the policy attached to the role for the DynamoDB: PutItem API call?
+Which set of conditions should be added in the policy attached to the role for the `dynamodb:PutItem` API call?

 - [x] Option A.
 ![Question 30 option A](images/question30_A.jpg)